Zach10za/VideoPoker/README.md

 npm run build
 ```

-This builds the app for production to the `build` folder.<br>
+This builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Built With
 * [React](https://reactjs.org/docs/getting-started.html) - Library used for user interface